Fjf/Allen/doc/setup/run_allen.rst

     Usage: ./Allen
      -g, --geometry {folder containing detector configuration}=../input/detector_configuration/down/
-     --mdf {comma-separated list of MDF files to use as input}
+     --mdf {comma-separated list of MDF files to use as input OR single text file containing one MDF file per line}
      --mep {comma-separated list of MEP files to use as input}
      --transpose-mep {Transpose MEPs instead of decoding from MEP layout directly}=0 (don't transpose) --print-status {show status of buffer and socket}=0